zaheerahmed8845/springboot/springboot/property/properties-nested-binding-example/readme.md

 ------------------------

 - This need not be used on nested property classes.
-- The name of the property and java property is case insensitive.
+- The name of the property and java property is case-insensitive.